V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR3 Fancy Picture](../img/lr3/LR3 (69).jpg){: loading=lazy width="400"}

- * Place the Y tension bases inline with the front blocks and far enough in to act as a hard stop not to drive your machine of the edge of the table.
+ * Place the Y tension bases inline with the front blocks and far enough in to act as a hard stop not to drive your machine off the edge of the table.
  * 30mm in from the edge is good.
-More in from the edge (88mm) if you do not want your hose holders to moves past the edge of the able.
+More in from the edge (88mm) if you do not want your hose holders to moves past the edge of the table.

 ---